UnitedPlanet/intrexx-sample-login-module/README.md

 ## Import as an Eclipse project

-This assumes that you have [Buildship Gradle Integration](https://marketplace.eclipse.org/content/buildship-gradle-integration) installed.
+This assumes that you have [Buildship](https://projects.eclipse.org/projects/tools.buildship) installed.

 ```bash
 git clone https://github.com/UnitedPlanet/intrexx-sample-login-module.git